pradyumn263/notes/README.md

 #### Hash Function

-A function that converts a given big phone number to a small practical integer value.
+A function that converts a given, (for example) big phone number to a small practical integer value.
 The mapped integer value is used as an index in hash table.
 In simple terms, a hash function maps a big number or string to a small integer that can be used as index in hash table.

 A good hash function should have following properties:

 1. Efficiently Computable
 2. Should Uniformly Distribute Keys

+#### Direct Access Table

+In this, the values to be stored are used as indices directly.
+This is not useful for very big numbers, because getting that many indices isnt possible.

+### Hash Table

+When Hash tables are used, a hashingfunction is generated to get the hash values for inputs.
+And those hashed values are used as indices in a hash table.

+Since a hash function generates a small number for a very big number, there might be cases where two keys result in the same hashed value.

+The situation where a new key maps to an already occupied slot in hash table is called Collision.

+These collisions must be handled.
+These are the ways to handle collisions:

+1. **Chaining**: The idea is to make each cell of the hash table to point at a linked list of record values which have the same hash value.
+This is simple but it requires extra memory.

+2. **Open Adressing**: In open addressing, all the elements are stored in the hash table itself.
+Each cell contains either a record or NIL.
+   When searching the element, we one by one go through the table slots, until desired element is found, or it is clear that the element does not exist.

 ## Concurrency